 Music and Theology

 Theologically speaking, he is firmly rooted in the historic, reformed Presbyterian church (i.e. the Westminster Confession of Faith).
 His work is focused on a practical philosophy of worship that is primarily geared toward the long term discipleship of the congregation.
 He believes the congregation should be the main voice in a worship service and that one of God's main purposes in worship is the formation of souls.
-When choosing music for the church he leans heavily on hymnals, psalters, and some of the more singable modern songs from writers such as the Gettys, Greg Wilbur, Matt Boswell, Matt Papa, Soveriegn Grace, Sandra McCracken, City Alight and more.
+When choosing music for the church he leans heavily on hymnals, psalters, and some of the more singable modern songs from writers such as Soveriegn Grace, Greg Wilbur, Matt Boswell, Matt Papa, the Gettys, Sandra McCracken, Henry Haffner, City Alight and more.

 Touring and Teaching

 Nathan has the privilege of touring a few times a year with an ever-changing cast of characters.
 He plays solo, with his old band mates, or some line up of his own family.
 Concerts range from quiet acoustic guitar to bluegrass to the pop-rock of the 60's, 70's, and more.
 The character of the concerts vary from worshippful to simply having a bit of musical fun with family and friends.